MIDL-Conference/midl-website-builder/README.md

 All files and folders in `/static` are recursively copied to the output directory.
 Images, documents, etc. should therefore be stored in this folder.
-These files will be copied after files from the theme have been copied (from the theme's `static` directory), so that theme files (such as the favicon) can be replaced.
+These files will be copied after files from the theme have been copied (from the theme's `static` directory), so that theme files like the logo or favicon can be replaced.

 ### Layouts

 Layouts are HTML files that define the structure of the website.
-Each content file (see above) defines the content of a page and is combined with a layout file to generate a proper HTML output file.
+In a typical setup, these are part of theme and do not require further configuration, the default layout will work for most pages.

 A very basic layout file would be: